Garry Furnari: Biography

 Furnari was elected to the State Senate in November 1997, when he defeated Republican incumbent John P. Scott.
 Furnari won with 55% of the vote, taking the seat of one of the Senate's most conservative members.

 In 2001, Furnari was challenged by Republican Party Assemblyman John V. Kelly.
 The seat was considered one of the few statewide that could have been a pickup for the Republicans.
 Furnari went on to win by a 52–48% margin.

 Furnari left the Senate in May 2003 after being nominated to serve on New Jersey Superior Court, and was succeeded by Paul Sarlo.
 Sarlo had been the choice of Bergen County Democratic Organization Chairman Joe Ferriero to succeed Furnari.

 In the Senate, Furnari served on the State Government Committee (as Co-Chair), the Commerce Committee, the Judiciary Committee and the Law and Public Safety and Veterans' Affairs Committee.

 Furnari served as a Commissioner and Mayor of Nutley, New Jersey from 1996 to 2003, was Nutley Township Attorney from 1995 to 1996, and was Nutley Township Municipal Prosecutor from 1986 to 1988, and again from 1992 to 1995.

 Furnari attended Nutley High School, graduating in 1972.
 He received a B.A. from Rutgers University with a major in Political Science in 1976 and was awarded a J.D. from Pace University School of Law in 1980.

-District 36

-Each of the forty districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
-The other representatives from the 36th Legislative District for the 2002-2003 Legislative Session were: